kusari-oss/darn/README.md

 Darn is a command-line tool designed to manage and enforce security best practices against projects.
 It provides a flexible framework for applying security remediation actions through templated files and CLI commands.

+**NOTE:** It is considered generally inappropriate to open automated pull requests using tools like Darn and Darnit if you do not own the project or have explicit permission to do so.

 Darn and Darnit development is sponsored by Kusari, and is released under the Apache-2.0 License.

 ## Installation